Updated June 6, 2023

-Introduction To Agile Practices
+Introduction to Agile Practices

 Computers have been the most popular mode of getting personal and professional work done.
-For the past at least 20 years, the information technology and the software industry have been also in the boom.
+For the past at least 20 years, information technology and the software industry have also been in the boom.
 Since then, using agile development practices has been a way of life for IT and software companies.

-- They are more constructive and hence, productivity is more.
+- They are more constructive, and hence, productivity is more.

 - They are consistent regarding customer satisfaction.

-Agile methodologies are defined by their values, principles, and practices.
-Agile practices guide are generally derived from Scrum and Kanban.
-A few of these practices are:
+Agile methodologies define their values, principles, and practices.
+The agile practices guide is generally derived from Scrum and Kanban.

 - Requirement prioritization: Requirement prioritization is done in Agile product management to ensure which requirement is being fulfilled first and which has to be fulfilled first.
 Product managers also take it up to ensure risk minimization.
 In this case, experienced product and project managers use well-known prioritization methods and techniques.